 International applicants are required to provide additional documents in order to receive immigration materials from the University of Denver.
 These items are not required until after an applicant is offered admission but submitting them with your application can expedite the visa process.
 Visa documents will not be processed until an enrollment deposit is received after the time of admission.

 We know that acclimating to life in another country requires thorough preparation.
-International Student & Scholar Services—also known as I-House or ISSS—serves as an important resource for our community of international graduate students.
+International Student and Scholar Services—also known as I-House or ISSS—serves as an important resource for our community of international graduate students.
 The mission of ISSS is to assist international students and scholars to succeed academically, personally and professionally during their time at DU, and to provide advice and support to help them remain in legal immigration status.

 firstname.lastname@example.org | +1 303.871.4912